Gerald Durrell: Radio talks and first books

 Durrell soon began work on a book about the expedition to British Guiana, titled Three Singles to Adventure.
 It was completed in only six weeks, and sold to Rupert Hart-Davis, a London publisher.
 After a short break Durrell began on a third book, The Bafut Beagles, about his second trip to the Cameroons.
 The Overloaded Ark was published on 31 July 1953, to favourable reviews in both Britain and the US.
 The only exceptions were a couple of reviewers from the animal business in the UK, who considered the book lightweight, and no competition for Cecil Webb's autobiography.
 The book's dialogue used pidgin and one or two reviews suggested that this could be seen as offensive.
 Some reviews questioned whether zoos, and animal collecting, were ethical.
 Durrell himself was strongly critical of how zoos were run at the time, but kept his views out of his early books.

 South America

 The money Durrell was earning from writing enabled him to plan another expedition.
-Jacquie chose the destination as she had never left Europe: she picked Argentina, and in subsequent planning this was expanded to included a visit to Paraguay.
+Jacquie chose the destination as she had never left Europe: she picked Argentina, and in subsequent planning this was expanded to include a visit to Paraguay.
 A secretary, Sophie Cook, was hired to help with preparations, all made from the tiny flat in Margaret's house in Bournemouth.
 The Durrells left Tilbury by ship in November 1953: they had been promised a pleasant trip out by their travel agents, which they were looking forward to as a substitute for the honeymoon they had not had, but in the event the accommodations were cramped and unpleasant, the boat filthy, and the food appalled them.